parthshah2211/CryptoSpace/README.md

 # CryptoSpace
 Develop a responsive web application that displays real-time and historical data for selected cryptocurrencies using React, Redux, and Chart.js.
 The app should include multiple routes for easier navigation and feature a cryptocurrency dashboard, an overview page, and a history page.
-# React Developer Assignment - Architect

-## Real-Time Cryptocurrency Dashboard with Routing and Overview

-### Objective
-Develop a responsive web application that displays real-time and historical data for selected cryptocurrencies using **React**, **Redux**, and **Chart.js**.
-The application includes multiple routes for easy navigation and features a cryptocurrency dashboard, an overview page, and a history page.

----

 ## Assignment Deliverables